 The video, no doubt, is aimed at donors who have already given to Charity: Water and marks the organization’s 10th anniversary.
 The longer form 22-minute video might have served as a centerpiece at a fundraising gala and was re-purposed for wider audiences online.

-2. Envision your brand stories as extensions of marketing.
+2. Brand stories as extensions of marketing

 Similarly, Blake Mycoskie, TOMS Founder and Chief Shoe Giver, recounts his trip to Argentina where he met children faced with hardship growing up without shoes.
 From that came his idea: One for One, where a purchase of a pair of TOMS shoes results in a gift of a pair to a child in need.